stefanwinkel/SDDOP/docs/sddop_demo1_winconfig.md

 # SDDOP - Demo 1: Winconfig

-SecureDockerDevOpsPipeline (SSDOP) is a series of demos/walkthroughs on how to build and use Docker Containers in a safe, secure environment.
+SecureDockerDevOpsPipeline (SDDOP) is a series of demos/walkthroughs on how to build and use Docker Containers in a safe, secure environment.

 While this series mostly focuses on DevOps automation, many of the Docker concepts and items used/explained here, also apply to any container and orchestration services at large, besides Docker and Kubernetes (K8S).